Stepwise functional refoundation of relational concept analysis: Self-supported fixed points in RCA RCA⁰

 Since both $F$ and $E$ are extensive functions, it is possible, starting from anywhere in $\mathcal{K}$ or $\mathcal{L}$, to consider attributes that do not refer to concepts and these attributes will be preserved.
 As a consequence, there may exist fixed points with these unwanted attributes and they are also found in the greatest fixed point.
 This is not the result that we expect: we need the results to be self-supported.

 One may consider identifying such attributes from the greatest fixed point and forbidding them.
-However, these meaningless attributes are contextual: one supported attribute in the greatest fixed point, may not be supported in a smaller lattice.
+However, these meaningless attributes are contextual: a supported attribute in the greatest fixed point, may not be supported in a smaller lattice.
 This is a difficulty for enumerating these fixed points.

-\begin{example}[Non self-supported lattice in RCA$^0$] \Fig{fig:ex-rca0-noalt} shows a context $K_0^\#$ and the associated concept lattice $L_0^\#$ that could be a solution for the example of Section~\ref{sec:elabexrca0} as it belongs to $\mathcal{L}_{\{\exists\},\{r\},K_0^0}$.
+\begin{example}[Non self-supported lattice in RCA$^0$] Figure~\ref{fig:ex-rca0-noalt} (p.\pageref{fig:ex-2-noalt}) shows a context $K_0^\#$ and the associated concept lattice $L_0^\#$ that could be a solution for the example of Section~\ref{sec:elabexrca0} as it belongs to $\mathcal{L}_{\{\exists\},\{r\},K_0^0}$.
 However, the lattice is not self-supported because the concept $AB$ uses the attribute $\exists r.B$ in $K_0^\#$ which refers to a concept ($B$) not present in $L_0^\#$. \end{example}

-Instead, we consider only self-supported lattices, i.e. lattices whose intents only refer to their own concepts. \begin{definition}[Self-supported lattices \cite{euzenat2021a}] A concept lattice $L$ is \emph{self-supported} if $\forall c\in L, intent(c)\subseteq M^0\cup D_{\Omega,R,N(L)}$. \end{definition} The set of acceptable lattices that may be returned by RCA$^0$ can be circumbscribed as the self-supported fixed points of $E$.
-Such lattices are both saturated and self-supported well-formed elements of $\mathcal{L}$.
-Moreover, by construction of $\mathcal{K}$ and $\mathcal{L}$, they cover $K^0$, i.e. they contain all attributes in $M^0$.
+Instead, we consider only self-supported lattices, i.e. lattices whose intents only refer to their own concepts. \begin{definition}[Self-supported lattices \cite{euzenat2021a}] A concept lattice $L$ is \emph{self-supported} if $\forall c\in L, intent(c)\subseteq M^0\cup D_{\Omega,R,L}$. \end{definition}

-This problem occurs in RCA$^0$ when the attributes only refer to the concepts of the lattice induced by this context \cite{euzenat2021a}.
-However, as shown by Example~\ref{ex:selfsup}, concerning RCA as a whole, the attributes are based on the lattices of other objects.